 A great weekend for Jason in the KX Momentum Racing MG6.
-Despite treacherous conditions, he managed to achieve two podium finishing positions in the first two races and a fourth finish in race three.
+Despite treacherous conditions, he managed to achieve two podium finishing positions in the first two races london casino and a fourth finish in race three.
 These results mean that Plato leads the championship going into the six week break before Oulton Park.

 The flying Scotsman lived up to his name at Thruxton, as Gordon pushed his NGTC Honda Civic to the limit and beyond, and has now put himself in the championship hunt – being just four points behind Jason Plato.
 Despite a horrendous qualifying session – having all of his fastest times removed due to a technical infringement – Gordon finished took two out of three victories in races two and three to put the spring back into Honda Yuasa’s step.

 Although probably not getting the results he would have wanted, it was a good weekend for Matt in the second NGTC Civic.
 Qualifying didn’t quite go to plan, when after hitting some standing water off line, the Civic span and was lucky only to have a slight amount of damage.
 Starting down in nineteenth, Neal fought back through tough conditions to finish in tenth.
 Results came at the end of the day, however, when he – along with Shedden – gave Honda their first 1-2 finish of the year.

 A strong weekend for Mat and Redstone Racing at Thruxton.
 Having their best qualifying session of the year, lining up fourth for the first race, Mat took advantage of the incident between Andy Jordan and Jason Plato at the first corner to storm through to the lead.
 Leading from start to finish, Mat took the win and also went on to score a second podium finish in race two.
 A good drive in race three also saw him score points by finishing in sixth.
 Jackson goes into the six week break leading the Independent’s Championship by one point.